Derpius/VisTrace/README.md

 ## Installation
 Simply get the latest binary for your architecture from releases, and place it into `garrysmod/lua/bin`, then `require("VisTrace-vX.X")` in GLua.
-For a more user friendly experience, get the [Steam Workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2531198548), which will automatically require the applicable version of the module, and provide integration with other addons (currently only [StarfallEx](https://github.com/thegrb93/StarfallEx)).
+For a more user friendly experience, get the [Steam Workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2531198548), which will automatically require the applicable version of the module, and provide integration with other addons (currently [StarfallEx](https://github.com/thegrb93/StarfallEx) and [Expression 2](https://github.com/wiremod/wire)).

 ## Usage
 VisTrace provides a function in the global scope in order to create an acceleration structure object: